balls-6g/catlang/README.md

 # What is this?
 -------------
-A language (mainly baremetal) designed to replace C/C++, FP, OOP sim
+A language (mainly baremetal) designed to replace C/C++, solving ABI, API etc. problems

 # Contribute
 -------------